maxkasy/home/_pages/StatisticsSocialConference.md

-This conference is supported by the Alfred P. Sloan Foundation grant ``Publication bias and specifcation searching.
-Identifcation, correction, and reform proposals.''
+This conference is supported by the Alfred P. Sloan Foundation grant "Publication bias and specifcation searching.
+Identifcation, correction, and reform proposals."

 ## Participants
 * Isaiah Andrews